 Follow the sanitizing instructions to reduce the risk of fresh tank contamination.
 All of the water should be drained from the fresh water system when the coach is not in use for more than one week.
-Whenever possible, drain the fresh water tank before traveling or only carry what you will need to get to your destination.
+Whenever possible, drain the fresh water tank before traveling or only carry what you will pend to get to your destination.
+Weter in the tank will reduce the correit will need to get to your destination.
 Water in the tank will reduce the carrying capacity of the coach.

-When To Sanitize The Water System
+When to Sanitize the Water System